ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 Homeless people also have deities supporting them, it is important to connect with these deities and share our methods.
 Some deities put most of their focus on homeless people, so even attempting this exercise once and cross-training could have an exponetial effect.
 Teach the deities that govern homeless people our methods.

 # Defending Your Ingress Points
-You can train the team you have at your primary dwelling to defend against ghosts and the dark cloud while you spread the message to a second location.
-The most defensible dwellings will be those with the largest amount of deities.
+You can train the team you have at your primary dwelling to defend against ghosts and the dark cloud while you spread the message.
 By the time you've cleared the dark cloud and its core from your home, you will have enough practice to begin training others.
+The most defensible dwellings will be those with the largest amount of deities, this could be a workplace instead of a home.
 Your next goal is to identify the ingress points and keep teambuilding.

 An ingress point is any connection you have with communities outside your immediate dwelling.
 This could be: